Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Are Smelling Salts Bad for You?

-The question “are smelling salts bad” depends on how they are used.
-Smelling salts are generally safe when used as directed, but misuse or repeated use can cause problems.
+The question “are smelling salts bad” depends on how they are used. alertness inhalants are generally safe when used as directed, but misuse or repeated use can cause problems.

 -